airbytehq/airbyte/airbyte-integrations/connectors/source-tplcentral/README.md

-# Tplcentral Source
+# 3PL Central Source

-This is the repository for the Tplcentral source connector, written in Python.
+This is the repository for the 3PL Central source connector, written in Python.
 For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/tplcentral).

 ## Local development